t-unit/JSONPlaceholder/README.md

 ## The Good

  Working with the new Swift 4 KVO and `Coding` API worked very well.
-Nice to finally doing JSON parsing withou a 3rd party library.
+Nice to finally doing JSON parsing without a 3rd party library.
  This was also the first time I worked with `XCTWaiter`.

 ## The Bad

 The UI does what it is supposed to do.
 But it doesn't really look nice.
+There is also currently no mechanism for cancelling network requests.

 ## The Ugly